AuriRex/DiscordPlays/README.md

 # DiscordPlays
-Discord bot that converts messages into keyboard presses
+Discord bot that converts messages into keyboard presses (and does other things too)